rLoopTeam/website-old/README.md

 - Create branch from master-qa for your changes
 - When changes complete, submit pull request to master-qa branch
 - Web-dev team leaders will review changes
-- Changes will be merged to master and deployed to server
+- Changes will be merged to master
+- Anything on master-qa will be deployed to dev.rloop.org via Travis
+- Anything on master will be deployed to rloop.org via Travis

 ### Dependencies
 - Ruby `apt-get install ruby1.9.1`